How to Ride a Skateboard: Your Complete Guide

 Protect your hands by wearing gloves while skating!
 You will need them to prevent any injuries, like cuts or scrapes on your hand.
 They can also protect against road rash if you were ever to fall hard on the ground.

 Protect your wrists!
 You’ll need a lot of wrist support when you’re trying out new tricks and going downhills.
 Your hands will be on the wheels, so there’s not much to stop them from breaking in case they hit something hard like the ground.

 Protect your feet!
 Skateboarding can be hard on the soles of your shoes and it’s easy to get blisters, or worse.
 Wear protective and sturdy skate shoes that have a lot of support in them so you’ll avoid any injuries like this.

 Riding a Skateboard

 Like any skill, skateboarding takes time and patience to learn.
 Skateboard riders should learn the basics before trying new tricks or following experienced skaters.
-Let’s go through the step-by-step process of learning how to ride a skateboard.
+Let’s go through the step-by-step process of learning how to ride a skateboard for beginners.